microsoft/PowerPlatformConnectors/certified-connectors/Tribal/README.md

 ### Triggers

-- `When an entity is created`: Triggers anytime an entity is changed within a Tribal Edge module.
+- `When an entity is created`: Triggers anytime an entity is created within a Tribal Edge module.

 - `When an entity is updated`: Triggers anytime an entity is updated within a Tribal Edge module.